aravind-sadharani/chandraveena/src/blog/sarod-and-sursringar/index.md

 Sursringar by temperament is suited for a slow melodic exploration of Ragas (Alap).
 Although modern Sarod is capable of Alap, by temperament, it is well suited for fast playing, complex rhythmic patterns played on strings known as *Tarparan* (tar - string, paran - rhythmic patterns)

-Considering some of the similarities between the instruments, and the fact that Sursringar evolved earlier than present day Sarod, it may be a conjecture to say the Sarod took inspiration from Sursringar.
-Or did it evolve independently?
+Considering some of the similarities between the instruments, and the fact that Sursringar evolved earlier than present day Sarod, it may be a conjecture to say that Sarod took inspiration from Sursringar.
+Or did they evolve independently?
 If you have any thoughts on the subject, do [leave me a note](/contact/#leave-a-message).